Memories of My Seven Aunts

 My Seven Aunts

 My mother and father both came from large families, so I was blessed with many aunts - three on my mom's side and four on dad's side.
 Throughout my life, I have been closer to my aunts than my grandparents whom I infrequently saw when growing up.
-In this articles, I feature each one of my seven aunts and share with my readers what I remember about each one.
+In this article, I feature each one of my seven aunts and share with my readers what I remember about each one.

 My Three Maternal Aunts

 My mother who was born and grew up in Marshfield, Wisconsin, was the oldest of six children.
 She had two brothers - Raymie and Leo - and three sisters - Anna (Sissy,) Donna, and Mary.
 The following relates how I remember each aunt.